Skip to content

 • Good, fresh tuna flavor

-• Nice premium quality tuna, even if they're hiding mostly plain looking stuff under a nice looking filet
+• Nice premium quality tuna, even if it is a nice looking filet on top of mostly plain looking tuna

 Full Disclosure